 Your child will surely love his creation and will definitely feel a huge sense of pride that he (or she) designed it by himself!

 I let my boys do as much as possible so they could feel a HUGE sense of accomplishment when they were done.
 They both were so proud of their monsters.
-They tote them everywhere and tell friends and family, “I made it!”
+They tote their monster dolls everywhere and tell friends and family, “I made it!”